 The system also adjusts the engine speed to the grip available under the wheels, independently of the pressure exerted on the accelerator pedal.

-When the system detects an operating fault the message "CHECK ESC" and warning light appear and appear on the instrument panel.
+When the system detects an operat-

+ing fault, the and warning lights come on and, depending on the vehicle, the message "Check ESC" appears on the instrument panel.
 In this case, the ESC and traction control system are deactivated.